|2008-present Professor, Umeå University, Sweden

 Reactions at mineral surfaces have shaped Earth’s ever-changing environments throughout geological times.
 They are of central interest for Atmospheric Chemistry, Biogeochemistry, Environmental Chemistry, Inorganic Chemistry, Technology, as well as in the study of Space Chemistry.

-My research activities are largely focused on inorganic chemical reactions at mineral surfaces, and connect scales of molecules, single mineral particles, to single macroscopic crystals.
-I study phenomena as a fundamental as hydrogen bonding of water on mineral surfaces, to processes as intricate as ice nucleation/growth and photoelectrochemical water splitting.
+My research activities are largely focused on geochemical reactions at mineral surfaces, and connect scales of molecules, single mineral particles, to single macroscopic crystals.
+Examples of interest include thin water and ice films, ice nucleation & growth, interfacial electrochemistry.

 Our approach is multidisciplinary, and we routinely blend experiment with theory.
-Main experimental approaches include vibration (FTIR, Raman, Sum Frequency Generation) and X-ray photoelectron spectroscopy.
+Main experimental approaches include vibrational (FTIR, Raman, Sum Frequency Generation) and X-ray photoelectron spectroscopy.
 Electrochemical methods include Electrochemical Impedance Spectroscopy (EIS) and Scanning Electrochemical Microscopy (SECM).
 Interpretations of laboratory observations are always assisted by molecular simulations (Molecular Dynamics, Density Functional Theory) of representative systems.
-Inorganic reaction mechanisms are then packaged into thermodynamic/kinetic models that can be used to predict atmospheric and geochemical processes.
+Reaction mechanisms are often packaged into thermodynamic/kinetic models that can be used to predict atmospheric and geochemical processes.

 - Photocatalytic and mineralogical transformation within thin water films (Tan Luong, Ph.D. student)